 Follow up with your PHP or dermatologist as directed:

 Write down your questions so you remember to ask them during your visits.

 - Most of your skin is red, swollen, painful, and covered with scales.

 - Your skin blisters and oozes white or yellow pus.

 - You have questions about your condition or care.

 Return to the emergency department if:

-- You develop a fever, red streaks going up your arm or leg, or your rash gets more swollen, red or hot.
+- You develop a fever or have red streaks going up your arm or leg.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.